-Besides transfer of knowledge in classical frontal settings, I am a strong advocate of active learning to aid the audiences’ independent problem-solving skills.
-In order to make learning more entertaining and fun I am always thinking about new ways of associating a positive experience with the learning process.
-I have thus created an innovative teaching strategy at IST Austria, for which I was awarded with a science communication grant by the Austrian science fund FWF.
-Here, I am implementing a Virtual Reality App, which allows the audience to actively explore the brain, distinct brain regions, brain stem cells, neuronal migration, cortical layer formation as well as the application of the genetic method used by the Hippenmeyer lab, namely Mosaic analysis with Double Markers (MADM).
+Back at ISTA, I have thus created an innovative teaching strategy, for which I was awarded with a science communication grant by the Austrian science fund FWF.
+Here, I had been implementing a Virtual Reality App, which allows the audience to actively explore the brain, distinct brain regions, brain stem cells, neuronal migration, cortical layer formation as well as the application of the genetic method used by the Hippenmeyer lab, namely Mosaic analysis with Double Markers (MADM).
 Thereby, the general public as well as interested scientists can now not only explore the biology of brain development, but also perform their own MADM experiment in a virtual setting and gain experience in the analysis of potential outcomes in an entertaining way.
+Furthermore, we have developed a short animation video that explains the MADM technology and why it is relevant for studying gene function at the single-cell level.
+You can find the animation video here: click link.

 I strongly feel that teaching is a fundamental duty to give back to the community as well as to invest into young generations in order to share knowledge, encourage future researchers to be curious, and support groundbreaking discoveries paving the way to the future.
 Therefore, it has always been important to me to engage in science outreach and community service activities, particularly science education of the general public, mostly targeting young kids and teenagers to convey the importance of science and how newly acquired knowledge may for instance transform advances in medical treatment for patients.